PAIR-code/lit/documentation/ui_guide.md

 filters set on them have their search button outlined.
 Clicking the **"x"** button in the search box for a column will clear that column's filter.

-The **"show only selected"** checkbox toggles the data table to only show the datapoints that are currently selected.
+The **"show selected"** checkbox toggles the data table to only show the datapoints that are currently selected.

+The **"show generated"** checkbox toggles the data table to only show generated datapoints, that is, the datapoints that have been added through modules such as the *Datapoint Editor* or the *Counterfactual Generators*.

 The **"reset view"** button returns the data table to its standard, default view.